Medicare Supplement Plan G is quickly becoming a very popular choice between Medicare Supplement Plans.

-New to Medicare or shopping for a new plan or company?
-Be sure to include Anthem Blue Cross of Ohio in your comparison.
-Depending on your current age, Anthem will most likely be one of the lowest priced Medicare Supplement plans in your area.
-The Anthem plans available in Ohio as in most of the other Anthem States (California, Colorado, Connecticut, Georgia, Indiana, Kentucky, Maine, Missouri, Nevada, Ohio, Virginia and Wisconsin) are; A, F, High F, G and N.
+Be sure to compare several companies before choosing.
+For example; Aetna, Anthem, Mutual of Omaha, will most likely be some of the lowest priced Medicare Supplement plans in your area.
+The Anthem plans available in Ohio as in most of the other Anthem States (California, Colorado, Connecticut, Indiana, Kentucky, Missouri, Nevada, Ohio, Virginia) are; F, G and N.

-Plans; A, F, High F, G and N. All plans provide a different coverage and benefit level.
+Plans; F and N provide a different level of coverage.
 Original Medicare has deductibles and co-insurance for both inpatient and outpatient coverage.
-Part A (Inpatient hospital) has a $1,184.00 ‘benefit-period deductible for each 60 day benefit period.
-Medicare Part B (Outpatient) has an annual deductible of $147.00 and then 20% coinsurance after the deductible is satisfied (Medicare pays 80% you are responsible for 20%).
+Part A (Inpatient hospital) has a $1,408 ‘benefit-period deductible for each 60 day benefit period.
+Medicare Part B (Outpatient) has an annual deductible of $198 and then 20% coinsurance after the deductible is satisfied (Medicare pays 80% you are responsible for 20%).

 Original Medicare – The federal health insurance program available to people 65 years of age or older.
 Medicare is also available to people with certain disabilities who are under age 65 and also on Medicare.